 I developed a passion for photography dating back as long as I can remember.
 My early work consisted of taking photos of steam locomotives and other trains speeding through my hometown.
 But by the mid 1970’s my interest in photography turned to baseball, particularly White Sox baseball.
 I spent many nights at old Comiskey Park working with my Nikon F-1 and 300mm f4 lens from the seats, trying to emulate the photographers who I grew up admiring through publications like Sports Illustrated and Sport Magazine.
 I wanted to be able to create images that were on that level, that people would remember forever.

 Then, in 1985, I decided to turn my hobby into my profession… and have never looked back.
 As luck would have it, while returning home from spring training I struck up a conversation while waiting for my luggage at O’Hare airport with a gentleman who turned out to be the Chicago White Sox Director of Public Relations.
 He expressed an interest in reviewing my work and the rest, they say, is history.
-That relationship continues today, 25 years later.
+That relationship continued for 37 years until I retired as Team Photographer prior to the 2022 season.
 Some say luck and chance don’t have much to do with the path we take.
 I obviously think otherwise.

 Looking back over my career, I’ve had the opportunity to cover some of the greatest moments in sports history.
 Of course, my number one moment was covering the Chicago White Sox as they won the 2005 World Series.
 Growing up a White Sox fan, I can’t even begin to explain the feeling I had and still have from being a part of the team that wonderful season.
 When I think of myself as the team’s visual historian I feel a great sense of pride and accomplishment knowing that my photographs evoke emotion and fond memories from that magical year then, now and forever.

-Covering Mark Buehrle’s perfect game last season on July 23rd was an incredible moment.
+Covering Mark Buehrle’s perfect game was an incredible moment.
 I still get chills thinking about that game.

 How about capturing Joe Carter’s walk-off 1993 World Series winning home run (and capturing Mitch Williams walking off the mound as Carter celebrates)?
 One of the greatest moments in World Series history.